HDU-VRLab/Ground4Act/README.md

 ### Step 1: Launch simulation and load MoveIt

-Note: Please turn on the simulation button in the lower left corner of gazebo, then you can control the robot through [MoveIt](https://moveit.ros.org/).
+Please turn on the simulation button in the lower left corner of gazebo, then you can control the robot through [MoveIt](https://moveit.ros.org/).

 ```bash
 cd ur_ws